-Whilst living in Brisbane I remember going to the park to eat my lunch by the ocean on a weekday.
-I walked past a lady siting at picnic table facing out to sea.
+While living in Brisbane I remember going to the park to eat my lunch by the ocean on a weekday.
+I walked past a lady sitting at a picnic table facing out to sea.
 She looked up and saw me—a complete stranger.
 I smiled at her, and rather than say hello, she smiled at me and said, ‘I don’t normally eat like this for lunch’.
-I looked to the table, and only then noticed that she was eating fish and chips.
+I looked to the table.
+Only then noticed that she was eating fish and chips.

 How often have you heard others or yourself justify your eating to your dining companions, waiting staff or complete strangers?